-Several pathogens, mainly viruses, may increase the risk of anemia by direct bone marrow suppression or indirect effects such as increased inflammation causing impaired erythropoiesis (19, 20).
-The time of infectious disease onset is usually in the first few months after transplant surgery, consistent with the stronger immunosuppression therapy at that period (21).
-However, parvovirus B19 infection, strongly suggested by a very low percentage (<1%) in the reticulocyte count, may occur as early as within 2 weeks after KT (22).
+erythropoiesis.^{19,20} The time of infectious disease onset is usually in the first few months after transplant surgery, which is consistent with the stronger immunosuppression therapy during that period.21 However, parvovirus B19 infection, strongly suggested by a very low percentage (<1%) in the reticulocyte count, may occur as early as 2 weeks after KT.22

-Medication-induced anemia may be considered when other etiologies are at least apparently absent (12); an algorithm to manage drug-induced anemia in recipients of solid organ transplant has recently been suggested (23).
-Immunosuppressive drugs (calcineurin inhibitors, mTOR inhibitors, anti-thymocyte globulin, antimetabolites), antivirals (ganciclovir and valganciclovir), and antimicrobials (trimethoprimsulfamethoxazole), can, directly or indirectly, suppress the bone marrow causing anemia (6, 23).
-Several other drugs that may be used in KTRs can cause hemolytic or megaloblastic anemia (24).
-Chronic use of proton-pump inhibitors may impair intestinal iron absorption resulting in iron deficiency (25).
-Other medications associated with anemia in KTRs are renin-angiotensin system (RAS) inhibitors (13).
-After RAS activation, angiotensin II enhances erythropoiesis by increasing EPO secretion through tubulointerstitial ischemia (26), stimulating erythroid progenitors (27), and reducing hepcidin (28).
-While the RAS contribution to erythropoiesis may be imperceptible in the general population (29), RAS blockade may have a hematocrit-lowering effect in patients with immunosuppression (30).
-Such action by RAS inhibitors is exploited in the treatment of posttransplant erythrocytosis (12, 31).
+Medication-induced anemia may be considered when other causative factors are apparently absent12; an algorithm to manage drug-induced anemia in recipients of solid organ transplants has recently been suggested.23 Immunosuppressive drugs (calcineurin inhibitors, mTOR inhibitors, anti-thymocyte globulin, and antimetabolites), antivirals (ganciclovir and valganciclovir), and antimicrobials (trimethoprim-sulfamethoxazole) can, directly or indirectly, suppress the bone marrow, causing anemia.^{6,23} Several other drugs that may be used in KTRs can cause hemolytic or megaloblastic anemia.24 Chronic use of protonpump inhibitors may impair intestinal iron absorption resulting in iron-deficiency anemia.25 Other medications associated with anemia in KTRs are renin-angiotensin system (RAS) inhibitors.13 After RAS activation, angiotensin II enhances erythropoiesis by increasing serum EPO secretion through tubulointerstitial ischemia,26 stimulating erythroid progenitors,27 and reducing hepcidin levels.28 Although the RAS contribution to erythropoiesis may be imperceptible in the general population,29 RAS blockade may have a hematocrit-lowering effect in patients with immunosuppression.30 Such an action by RAS inhibitors is exploited in the treatment of posttransplant erythrocytosis.^{12,31}

-Consequences of Post-Transplant Anemia

-Decline of kidney function
+Consequences of Posttransplant Anemia Decline of kidney function

-Recent findings indicate that KTRs with anemia may experience a decline in eGFR over time.
-In a retrospective analysis comparing eGFR at 2 years and at 6 months, patients with late post-transplant anemia showed a decline by 2.26 ml/min/1.73 m, while patients without anemia had an increase by 3 ml/min/1.73 m (4).
-The difference between the two groups proved statistically significant (P<0.05).
+Recent findings indicate that KTRs with anemia may experience a decline in estimated GFR (eGFR) over time.
+In a retrospective analysis comparing eGFR at 2 years with eGFR at 6 months, patients with late posttransplant anemia showed a decline of 2.26 mL/min/1.73 m2, whereas patients without anemia reported an increase of 3 mL/min/1.73 m2.4 The difference between the 2 groups proved statistically significant (P < 0.05).

-Further evidence concerning an association between post-transplant anemia and eGFR decline, in particular the role of anemia correction on the decline rate, is reported below in the section on erythropoiesis stimulating agent (ESA) therapy.
+Further evidence concerning an association between posttransplant anemia and eGFR decline, particularly the role of anemia correction on the decline rate, is described further in the section on ESA therapy.